n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.wise.md

+---
+title: Wise node - n8n Documentation
+description: Documentation for the Wise node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Wise

 [Wise](https://wise.com) allows you to transfer money abroad with low-cost money transfers, receive money with international account details, and track transactions on your phone.